Smith College Botanic Garden

 WLT 100wl Topics: Introduction to World Literatures-What is World Literature?
 (4 Credits)

 This course focuses on the global circulation of texts and ideas.
 With a historical arc that spans from the ancient world to the present, the course explores important cross-cultural influences and traces evolving ideas about “world,” “region,” and “nation” in the context of pre-colonial, colonial, and post-colonial history.
 The semester culminates by taking Nobel-prize winner Gabriel García Márquez’s One Hundred Years of Solitude (a major text in the Latin Boom of the 60s and 70s) as a case study for thinking about the the textual, social, political, and economic dimensions of the dynamic and evolving category of “world literature."
-(E) {L}
+(E) Literature

 Fall